Learn how to help Bluebirds and keep baby birds warm in a late cold spell.

 When you hear the term gardening, do you immediately have visions of grand vegetable plants with climbing trellises producing bushels of snap peas and cucumbers?
 That’s all well and good, but a garden can also be a ceramic pot bursting with zinnias and marigolds.

-Did you know you can help Bluebirds with a small garden and some simple knitting?
+Did you know you can help Bluebirds with a small garden and a little simple knitting?

 By offering clean water, a food source, and a nesting box or two, a home gardener can create a friendly habitat to birds (and butterflies).